dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

    * Uploaded "Widget Redesign" that has a rough idea of what the new widgets will look like
    + Uploaded "Complete Home Page Example" which is what the website would look like with the widgets in place and the footer

-   Drafts by hand is completed.
+   <br>Drafts by hand is completed.
 The next step is to digitialize the draft.
 The designs aren't final and there are things that might be changed or added.

   </details>